elegant-scipy/elegant-scipy/markdown/ch3.markdown

 Graphs are a natural representation for a bewildering variety of data.
 Pages on the world wide web, for example, can comprise nodes, while links between those pages can be, well, links.
-Or, in so-called *transcriptional networks*, nodes represent genes and edges connect genes that have a direct influence on each other's expression.
+Or, in so-called *transcription networks*, nodes represent genes and edges connect genes that have a direct influence on each other's expression.

 In our example, we will represent neurons in the nematode worm's nervous system as